brendanhoran/dotfiles-dotter/README.md

 It uses async event loops to subscribe to the `window::focus` and `binding` events from the sway IPC.
 ![Split Indicator](https://raw.githubusercontent.com/brendanhoran/dotfiles-dotter/main/misc/window_split_indicator.png)

+### Fixing delays in Greetd and XDG portals
+If you have delays in the GTK greeter appearing on startup see the details in the file below.
+See the README in the [greetd-xdg-portal-fixes](https://raw.githubusercontent.com/brendanhoran/dotfiles-dotter/main/misc/greetd-xdg-portal-fixes/README.md) directory.

 ## OS configs